 Addressing our ability to learn this way, (i.e., in models, mapping with action-like events) solves many prior difficulties about how the complicated machinery of the physical brain actually works.
-Reference frames are the physical anchors of concepts which ties the world together with the use of language, computational and framework symbols inside the machinery of the physical brain; the sensual intake (sensations) are translated into named precepts by the neocortex and are sorted in a lexicon of ideas which we used to call universals or essences but now can think of as wide-ranging and inclusive (broadly defined) concepts.
+Reference frames are the physical anchors of concepts, (words and linguistic-symbols if you will) which ties the world (outside of our brains and minds) together with the use of language, computational and framework symbols or signs inside the machinery of the physical brain; the sensual intake (raw sensations) are translated into named precepts by the neocortex and are sorted in a lexicon of ideas which we used to call universals or essences but now can think of as wide-ranging and inclusive (broadly defined) words.

 Columns and reference frames are little physical tunnels inside the brain which are tens of thousands of separate model makers-creators trying desperately hard to obtain everything (we sense) with the juxtaposition correct, so that as we evolved (in the million-years slow journey) we didn’t get killed before leaving our DNA to another generation.
 Sometime ago (40,000 years or so—an instant in evolutionary terms) we became self-aware and escaped the biological slavery of DNA replication.
 We started to gather knowledge collectively (cultural evolution), and that’s the good news—we’ll come back to this soon.